 The films are voiced by Indigenous and non-Indigenous children, youth and adults.
 And Spirit Bear also now has a theme song, written and sung by a group of special young people from Saik’uz First Nation, Takla First Nation, Nak’azdli Whut’en First Nation, and Lake Babine Nation.
 A special thank you to these young people and David Hodges (inPath) for creating this beautiful song!

-The Caring Society is committed to honouring the transmission of knowledge through diverse formats and we hope that Spirit Bear’s films will help engage an even wider audience in the movement for equity for First Nations kids, while also honouring other important ways of teaching and learning such as storytelling and visual media.
+The Caring Society is committed to honouring the transmission of knowledge through diverse formats.
+We hope that Spirit Bear’s films will help engage an even wider audience in the movement for equity for First Nations kids, while also honouring other important ways of teaching and learning, such as storytelling and visual media.

 Spirit Bear and Children Make History

 Spirit Bear's first film, Spirit Bear and Children Make History (26 min, 2020), is a stop-motion animation of the book by the same name adapted for screen by Michif animator Amanda Strong and Cindy Blackstock.
 It tells the story of Spirit Bear hopping a train to Ottawa and banding together with children and animals to end injustice against First Nations children at the Canadian Human Rights Tribunal.
 Based on a real case that resulted in Canada being ordered to end its discriminatory underfunding of services for First Nations kids, this film was made especially for children, but is essential viewing for all Canadians.

 Digital copies of the film are available with closed captions and subtitles in both French and English.